PrestaShop/prestashop.github.io/news/_posts/2019-09-11-prestashop-in-2019-and-beyond-part-2-pain-points.md

 When I meet people and tell them what I do for a living, I usually describe PrestaShop as an _open-source platform for developing e-commerce websites_.
 This is in my view, a more accurate description of what this project is about.

 Yes, I have met people who download it and use it as-is, but I think they belong to a declining minority.
-To my best understanding, most people who are choosing to use the PrestaShop project in 2019 (and who succeed in doing so) do it to kickstart their own development.
+To my best understanding, most people who are choosing to use the PrestaShop project in 2019  and succeed in doing so, do it to kickstart their own development—that is, a _product_ based on the PrestaShop _project_ (remember [not to confuse projects and products](https://opensource.com/business/15/8/open-source-products-four-rules)).
 They are usually agencies or experts, and often they are also part of our rich community of module and theme developers who sell on the [Addons Marketplace][addons].

 This means that we, the people who work on PrestaShop's Core code, have to keep tree kinds of "users" into account: